-Ten Major Reasons Your Workplace Might Not Be A Very Nice Workplace
+Ten Big Reasons Your Workplace Might Not Be a Nice Workplace

 • When a birthday cake is brought in, three fourths is immediately confiscated to be served to the vice presidents.

-• You’re constantly made to feel you’re not respected by your boss – primarily because your boss is constantly telling you they don’t respect you.
+• You feel you’re not respected by your boss – primarily because they continually tell you they don’t respect you.

-• There are hundreds of red flags – most commonly about two by four feet, hung on the walls along the every hallway.
+• There are hundreds of red flags – usually about two by four feet, hung on walls along the hallways.

 • The company informs you that it is changing your last name to “Perkins,” which it says it is authorized to do.

-• Taking a lunch break, while not forbidden, is discouraged – often resulting in those who take them returning to find their chairs removed, forcing them to stand for the duration of their tenure.
+• Taking a lunch break, while not forbidden, is discouraged – often resulting in those who take them returning to find their chairs have been removed.

-• There is a manager whose only duty is to randomly visit offices and measure for new curtains, just to make people nervous.
+• There is a manager whose only responsibility is to visit offices at random and measure for curtains, just to make people nervous.

 • You’re told that not only does your point of view not matter, but that it has been rescinded until further notice.